Man, 18, dies after car flips on Kaukonahua Road near Waialua

-Honolulu police say one man is dead after a single-vehicle crash near Waialua early this morning.
+Honolulu police say one man is dead after a single-vehicle crash near Waialua early Sunday morning.

 The Honda flipped over during the crash and ended up on its roof, with the driver ejected from the vehicle.